-Do employees have to return recoverable draws?
+Do employees have to return recoverable draws if they leave?

 Recoverable draws are essentially interest-free loans of future commission payments, which employees need to return.
 However, due to insufficient funds or other circumstances, some employees might not be able to return their recoverable draws.
 Employers should draft contracts that clearly explain the compensation structure and financial obligations of employees, and what protocol to take should an employee be unable to repay a draw.

 If employees quit without reimbursing their employer, employers can legally recover draws if the law in their jurisdiction allows them to do so.

 For example, in California, payments made by an employer to an employee constitute wages and cannot be recovered especially if the employment has ended.
 An employee’s future income can be deducted in California, but past payments cannot be recovered.

 Even if employers have legal recourse, it might not be effective as the sales person might not have sufficient financial resources.
 Also, pursuing legal action might affect reputation and employee morale.
 Companies may accept the cost and allow departing employees to keep the money.